kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 - Kubernetes needs to be made aware of multiple IPs per pod (limited to one IPv4 and one IPv6 address per pod maximum).
 - Link Local Addresses (LLAs) on a pod will remain implicit (Kubernetes will not display nor track these addresses).
 - Service Cluster IP Range `--service-cluster-ip-range=` will support the configuration of one IPv4 and one IPV6 address block)
-- Service IPs will be allocated from only a single family (either IPv4 or IPv6 as specificate in the Service `spec.ipFamily` OR the first configured address block defined via `--service-cluster-ip-range=`).
+- Service IPs will be allocated from only a single family (either IPv4 or IPv6 as specified in the Service `spec.ipFamily` OR the first configured address block defined via `--service-cluster-ip-range=`).
 - Backend pods for a service can be dual-stack.
 - Endpoints addresses will match the address family of the Service IP address family (eg. An IPv6 Service IP will only have IPv6 Endpoints)
 - Kube-proxy iptables mode needs to drive iptables and ip6tables in parallel.
 This is required, even though service IP support is single-family, so that Kubernetes services can be exposed to clients external to the cluster via both IPv4 and IPv6.
 Support includes: